Rural medical pathway

 The pathway is structured to expose students to learning environments that highlight key aspects of interprofessional practice.
 Students gain an understanding of the broader allied health professions which is critical for working effectively as part of the regional health workforce.
 For example, study is done alongside pharmacy, physiotherapy, occupational therapy, nursing and other allied health students.
 The medical pathway program sits alongside a high quality, well-developed allied health training package as part of our extensive rural health school and newest University Department of Rural Health (UDRH).

 The selection process targets applicants with rural backgrounds who are seeking a career in the rural health workforce.
 The first cohort of 15 students from central and northern Victoria, Mildura and southern New South Wales enrolled in 2019.
-All students are performing above the required standard to guarantee entry into the Doctor of Medicine (Rural Pathway) from 2022.
+Student performance across our first and second years of the course has proven to be of a very high standard.

 In May 2018, the Federal Government announced the creation of the end-to-end rural medical program, investing $74 million in the Murray-Darling Medical Schools Network – of which $7 million was allocated to La Trobe to support the new medical pathway.

 The funding has been directed across several capital investments and key staff appointments to support the program, including:

 - Albury-Wodonga Campus: $2 million capital works including two science laboratories, a preparation room and equipment (completed September 2019)

 - Bendigo Campus: $600,000 refurbishment of anatomy labs (completed March 2019)